-Among other academic buildings are the Fields Center, which includes studio facilities for drawing, painting, sculpture, ceramics, computer graphics, graphic design, and photography; the Miller Center and Howard Hall are home to the humanities and social sciences with state-of-the-art classrooms, small auditoriums, and the Keck Interactive Language Lab.
+Other academic buildings include the Fields Center, which houses studio facilities for drawing, painting, sculpture, ceramics, graphic design, and photography.
+The Miller Center and Howard Hall are home to the humanities and social sciences and offer state-of-the-art classrooms, small auditoriums, and the Keck Interactive Learning Center, a digital language lab.

-Computer facilities include several public computer labs around campus available for student use.
+Several computer labs for student use are available.
 These labs house more than 130 computers, along with peripherals such as scanners, laser printers, and digital video editing equipment.
-Other equipment including digital still and video cameras, digital audio recorders and more are available for checkout.
+Other equipment including digital still and video cameras, digital audio recorders, and more are available for checkout.
 All residence halls have wireless capability.
-The institution has an 1000 Mbps connection to the internet.
+The institution has a 1000 Mbps connection to the internet.

 Overseas and off-campus study programs have been a big part of Lewis & Clark for more than 50 years.
 Each year, about 300 students participate in approximately 30 programs abroad and in selected areas of the United States.
-During the next few years, programs will be offered in the Arizona borderlands, Australia, Chile, China, Cuba, Dominican Republic, East Africa, Ecuador, England, France, Germany, Ghana, Greece, India, Ireland, Italy, Japan, Morocco, New York, New Zealand, Russia, Senegal, South Korea, Spain, Vietnam and Washington, D.C.
+During the next few years, programs will be offered in the Arizona borderlands, Australia, Chile, China, Cuba, Dominican Republic, East Africa, Ecuador, England, France, Germany, Greece, India, Ireland, Italy, Japan, Morocco, New York City, New Zealand, Russia, Senegal, South Korea, Spain, Vietnam and Washington, D.C.

 Whether their off-campus study is domestic or abroad, students earn credit (equivalent to a full semester or year) for their academic work.
 Depending on the specific program content, it is possible to earn General Education and/or major credit during these programs.
-Typically, over 50% of students participate in one of these programs prior to graduating from Lewis & Clark.
+60% of students participate in one of these programs prior to graduating from Lewis & Clark.
 Students can use Lewis & Clark's financial aid and scholarships for assistance in these programs.